kipyegonrotich/yoloip4/explanation.md

     - `RUN npm install` to install dependencies.
     - `EXPOSE` declares the port.
     - `CMD ["npm", "start"]` to start the server.
+- For the frontend, a multistage build is used to further reduce the final image size.
     ---

 ## 3. Docker Compose Networking